Publish and share on AWS¶

 The endpoint link can be found under S3 bucket -> Properties -> Static website hosting -> Bucket website endpoint.

+Before publishing, you can enable or disable the preview for all datasets by toggling the “All dataset previews” button in the modal dialog.
 Once those details are complete, click Publish.
 A hosted, shareable URL will be returned to you after the process completes.

 Note